WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-Since each property in the `struct` I showed above engaged a heap storage
+Since each property in the `struct` I showed above engaged a heap
 allocation to store the data, the cost of copying this struct is increased
-at the same time -- how many heap storage allocations bring how many
+at the same time -- how many heap allocations bring how many retain
-retain operations.
-Since retaining shall be guaranteed to be atomic, this
+operations.
+Since retaining shall be guaranteed to be atomic, this may
-may cause lagging in user interactions and waste in memory space.
+cause lagging in user interactions and waste in memory space.

 To reduce the cost of copying the struct, we can aggregate the properties
 into a class instance which serves as the storage, implementing the